pepelev/Polytext/README.md

-# Polyglot
+# Polytext
-Ployglot is a tiny library for work with Unicode
+Polytext is a tiny library for work with Unicode